 Teaching Assistants (a.k.a. teaching aids) are generally students who have taken at least 12 hours of Sociology and assist a faculty member by, for example, conducting weekly discussion groups, helping with grading, preparing lecture materials, and/or other responsibilities.
-Students apply to be a TA by filling out a form and then contacting the instructor.
+Students apply to be a TA by filling out a form and/or contacting the instructor.
 They typically have already taken the course they will be TAing for.
 Once chosen as a TA, students register for Soc.
 289, giving them 3 credits at the 200-level.
 In a few cases, students may be able to TA for pay instead of for credit.
-If interested, please contact Bev Cooper or Salli Griggs for a TA application.
+If interested, please contact the instructor or Department Administrator Salli Griggs for details.
 Permission of the instructor is necessary and an override required.

 This spring, courses likely to need TAs include Soc.
 1 (Mintz or Fox), Soc.
 19 (Matsumoto or Davis), Soc.
 43 (Streeter), Soc.
 95 (Burke), and Soc.
 100 (Krymkowski or Danigelis).